dylangaeta/JHU-thesis-LaTeX/README.md

 ### Modifying Bibliography Style
 Edit the bibliography section in `references/references.tex` to change citation styles or add multiple bibliographies.

-## Compilation Notes

-- Use `pdflatex` for best PDF/A compatibility
-- Run `bibtex` between LaTeX runs for bibliography updates
-- Three LaTeX runs typically needed for cross-references and TOC
-- Ensure all `.tex` files are UTF-8 encoded

 ## Support